Edge (album)

 Edge is an album by Daryl Braithwaite.
 It was recorded between April–September 1988 and released in November 1988.
 It reached No.1 on the Australian ARIA Charts for 3 weeks in 1989.

 Braithwaite toured the album across Australia and New Zealand in 1989 and the album was certified 3× platinum in October 1989.
+By 1991, the album had sold 100,000 copies in Europe.

 Simon Hussey was nominated for Producer of the Year for Edge at the ARIA Music Awards of 1989, but lost to Age of Reason.